NPPElement/visiobas-gateway/README.md

 ```

 ## Setting
-To configure it, you need to edit the file `docker-compose.yaml`.
-HTTP's settings must be specified in the `http_config.env`.
-HTTP's settings file template [here](https://github.com/NPPElement/visiobas-gateway/blob/develop/http_config.env.template).
+Configuration can be changed in files `config/http.yaml` and `config/gateway.yaml`.

+For `config/http.yaml` a fill template is available: `config/template-http.yaml`.

 ## Launch